 As mentioned earlier, teaching is a tough job.
 The interviewer here wants to judge that do you have any knowledge regarding the strategies that can make discipline in the classroom and help you climb up as well.

 “Any teacher’s primary goal is to bring his or her students to the highest degree of achievement possible in the field of education.
-To accomplish this, teachers must Connect Concepts, Teach Students to Infer, Encourage Questioning, Encourage Creative Thinking, Use Mind Movies, and keep a timetable for self-improvement in order to complete tasks on time.”
+To accomplish this, teachers must Connect Concepts, Teach Students to Infer, Encourage Questioning, Encourage Creative Thinking, Use Mind Movies, and keep a timetable for self-improvement to complete tasks on time.”

 8. What Is the Biggest Challenge That You Foresee in This Job?